Hugueprime/ionis_extension/README.md

 ## What does it do ?
 * Design
   * Fixe position of course timeline aside
   * Reduce header height in courses list
 * Functionalities
   * Summary at flyover in a course
   * To do date for each module (hard coded)
+  * Change the default video player of a course (adapted from [IONISxBetterVideo](https://github.com/Tim-xD/IONISxBetterVideo))

 ## Make it work